-- 1. Will more than one age group use the project? - 2.
-Can the project be used by more than one activity (multiuse)? - 3.
-Would more than 12 participants normally use the project at once? - 4.
-Would more than 20 participants normally use the project at once? - 5.
-Is this project the first of its kind in the Town? - 6.
-Is this project the first of its kind in the County? - 7.
-Can the participants unsupervised by an adult use the project? - 8.
+Tim more than one age group ase the project.
+Can the project be used by more than one activity (multiuse)?
+Would more than 12 participants normally use the project at once?
+Would more than 20 participants normally use the project at once?
+Is this project the first of its kind in the Town?
+Is this project the first of its kind in the County?
+Can the participants unsupervised by an adult use the project?
 Are grants available to help pay for the construction?
-If so, has application been made for the grant? - 9.
-Does the project include considerations for additional parking? - 10.
-Can the project be used more than 1 of the 4 seasons per year? - 11.
-Does the project match the surrounding areas character? - 12.
-Does the project include all normal safety considerations? - 13.
-Does the project meet all building and safety codes? - 14.
-Is the project accessible by pedestrians and/or Cars? - 15.
+If so, has application been made for the grant?
+Does the project include considerations for additional parking?
+Can the project be used more than 1 of the 4 seasons per year?
+Does the project match the surrounding area's character?
+Does the project include all normal safety considerations?
+Does the project meet all building and safety codes?

 Does the project take advantage of connections to other resources?